reke1608/rekeportfolio/content/leadership/index.md

               * Work with Chapter Advisors and Officers to plan the annual calendar of activities.
               * Coordinate the New Member Recognition Event.
               * Aim for representation at the annual regional (Canadian) and biennial international conferences.
-        - title: Event Planner
+        - title: President
-          company: Chemistry Students' Association (CHEMSA) - University of Winnipeg
+          company: Golden Key International Honour Society, University of Winnipeg Chapter
           company_url: ''
-          company_logo: chemsa
+          company_logo: goldenkey
           location: Winnipeg, MB
-          date_start: '2019-09-01'
+          date_start: '2021-06-01'
-          date_end: '2020-03-01'
+          date_end: ''
           description: |2-
-              * Worked with team to successfully organize a pumpkin carving contest in October 2019 and a party in February 2020 for the academic year.
-The theme was “Ultraviolet Catastrophe.”
-Turnout was massive, with attendance from other science student groups.
-Through both events, we were able to fundraise for our annual scholarship and future events.
+              * Ensure the successful operation of the Chapter.
+              * Directed the completion of the Key Chapter Application.
+The UWGK Chapter won this award for the 7th time in a row, making us the longest-winning Chapter in Canada.
+              * Work with Chapter Advisors and Officers to plan the annual calendar of activities.
+              * Coordinate the New Member Recognition Event.
+              * Aim for representation at the annual regional (Canadian) and biennial international conferences.
         - title: Director of Marketing
           company: Golden Key International Honour Society, University of Winnipeg Chapter
           company_url: ''